December 15th, 2018

 Justin knocked at the door, but no one answered.
 We walked into the backyard and up the balcony.
 Still no answer at the doors.
 Justin climbed out on the edge of the balcony, 25, maybe 30 feet off the ground, to get to one of the doors on the second floor.

 “Meghan would kill me if she saw me doing this,” he said as he climbed back, taking a nervous peek down as he did.
 “You know that song that starts “Ashley’s smokin’ a bong?”
 I wrote it out here on this balcony while I was livin’ here.”

-After a few minutes more, we gave up on entering the building.
+After a few more minutes, we gave up on entering the building.
 The members of SUSTO were waiting on Justin at Rialto Row for the first full band practice since recording Ever Since I Lost My Mind.
-He gave me his phone while he drove and had me send a text to the group chat, saying he’d be late.
+He gave me his phone while he drove and had me send a text to the group chat to say he’d be late.

 I looked over to where he pointed, at the city of Charleston, at a dozen or more church spires peeking overtop every building in sight.

 We stopped at the end of a quiet road and walked down toward the water.
 He pointed off in the direction of the secret spot on the beach he and his friends like best.
 We walked down the beach, past the million-dollar real estate, to the ocean’s edge.
 We each stared off into the apparent infinity between us and the other side.